itsnova204/power_monitor/readme.md

     *   Click "Save & test".
 You should see a success message.
 4.  **Import or Create Dashboards:**
     *   You can create new dashboards and panels manually.
-    *   *(Optional: If you export a dashboard as JSON, you can provide instructions here on how to import it.)*
     *   **Example Query for a Time Series Panel (e.g., Active Power):**
         ```sql
         SELECT